Page updated Thursday 1 October 2020

 QQI continues to work with partners across the education and training sector to support and provide leadership for FET and HE providers in their efforts to maintain the integrity, quality and standards of the Irish education and training system.

 Key goals are to re-assure learners that the quality and integrity of the qualification they receive will be maintained as we move to remote and blended learning models, and to provide guidance concerning alternative arrangements for teaching, learning and assessment for the coming year.

-NB Covid-19 provisions are valid for the calendar year 2020.
-They will be reviewed before the end of 2020 and updated or extended as required.
+NB Covid-19 provisions are valid until 31 August 2021.
+They will be reviewed before they expire and updated or extended as required.

 OTHER USEFUL RESOURCES

 QQI has compiled some useful sources of information on national and international responses to COVID-19 and resources to support academic integrity in the provision of teaching, learning and assessment in both remote and face-to-face settings.
 This document is being updated on an ongoing basis.